nymtech/docs/index.md

 The Nym Mixnet is conceptually similar to other systems such as Tor, but provides improved protections against timing attacks because it re-orders encrypted, indistinguishable Sphinx packets as they travel through the nodes.

+Please see the [Nym Mixnodes](mixnodes) documentation for further detail.

-## Coconut Credentials vs Mixnodes
+## Coconut Credentials vs Mixnet

 An application wanting only private credential signing, but no network-level defences, can use Coconut credentials via the Nym Validators.